 Two weeks ago, Thai Beverage finally took a dominant role in the board of Vietnam’s leading brewer Sabeco.
-The Thai investor, which forked out almost US$5 billion for 53.59% of Sabeco’s outstanding shares last December, vowed to restructure its Vietnamese investee following the merger.
+The Thai investor, which forked out almost $5 billion for 53.59 per cent of Sabeco’s outstanding shares last December, vowed to restructure its Vietnamese investee following the merger.

 “The key management appointments [of ThaiBev] to Sabeco will further strengthen the management team there,” said Andy Lim and Alfie Yeo, senior analysts at DBS Vickers Securities.
 The analysts viewed this move as positive, adding that ThaiBev can help Sabeco improve its profit margin and operational efficiency.

 At other companies, foreign investors are also working closely with their Vietnamese partners, even before the ink on their billion-dollar deals is dry.
 One example is Japan’s Taisho Pharmaceutical Ltd., which has been a strategic partner at Vietnam’s DHG Pharmaceutical JSC since 2017.
 The Japanese partner now owns 32 per cent of DHG, which recently erased its foreign ownership cap.

 According to Doan Dinh Duy Khuong, CEO of DHG, Taisho has provided the Vietnamese company with international expertise, which ranges from business strategy to manufacturing, research and development, the supply chain, and building a new certified assembly line.
 Thanks to Taisho, DHG estimated that it has saved VND165 billion ($7.3 million) in manufacturing costs and VND24.5 billion ($1.1 million) in advisory fees.

 Taisho has so far sent 12 experts to help DHG with the assembly line and has promised to continue its assistance with the EU-standard line for strategic products in the near future.